OLG Annual Accessibility Status Report

 - OLG’s Accessibility Department participates in reviews of all new OLG initiatives to ensure accessibility is taken into consideration, and as applicable, captured in the planning process and throughout the initiative lifecycle.

-- OLG continually investigates opportunities to improve the procurement of and services that have accessibility features.
+- OLG continually investigates opportunities to improve the procurement of goods and services that have accessibility features.

 Self-service kiosks